LukeSmithxyz/mutt-wizard/README.md

 #### Dependencies

-- `neomutt` - the email client.
-(If you are using Gentoo GNU/Linux, you will need the `sasl` use flag to be enabled)
+- `neomutt` - the email client (If you are using Gentoo GNU/Linux, you will need the `sasl` use flag to be enabled).
 - `curl` - tests connections (required at install).
 - `isync` - downloads and syncs the mail (required if storing IMAP mail locally).
 - `msmtp` - sends the email.
 - `pass` - safely encrypts passwords (required at install).
+- `xdg-utils` - desktop integration utilities.

 **Note**: There's a chance of errors if you use a slow-release distro like Ubuntu, Debian, or Mint.
 If you get errors in `neomutt`, install the most